 ONE OF A KIND

 You’d be hard pressed to name an artist in recent memory who so nimbly borrows from so many genres and seamlessly makes them her own.
-The title track (co-written and produced by Dave Sitek) is a shimmering synth-pop gem, the sonic equivalent of a perfect summer seaside sunset, while “Thing Called Life” (T Collar, Nick Ruth) has a melancholic, brooding feel, and the lusty “Love Me Badder” (Dr. Luke, Cirkut, Tommy Tysper) is a straight-up radio-ready smash.
-Meanwhile, “Step Down” features Joel Little’s signature deceptively simple, laid-back, tropical island sound, but the lyrics are all riled-up punk rock grrrl.
-“I had just met this really cool person who I thought was my friend and suddenly I just realized that he was thinking maybe I was in love with him,” Elli says, letting loose a throaty cackle.
-“This is a situation people are going through all the time — you meet someone, maybe you have a little fling, but it’s not turning out to be anything.
-You really want to be friends but that person is too high on their horse, making you feel like you’re a stalker or something!”
-Then there’s the high-octane, guitar-fueled “Everybody,” also produced by Dr. Luke and Cirkut and featuring Azealia Banks, which is more of a drive-a-muscle-car-down-the-PCH-style track.
-“I’d been meeting up with Azealia on tour, hanging out at different festivals and stuff,” Elli says of her friendship with the outspoken rapper.
-“She’s just a really, really cool, powerful, brave girl who has had so much courage.”
+The title track of the full length debut album ‘Living Life Golden‘ (co-written and produced by Dave Sitek) is a shimmering synth-pop gem, the sonic equivalent of a perfect summer seaside sunset, while ‘Thing Called Life‘ has a melancholic, brooding feel and the lusty ‘Love Me Badder‘ is a straight up radio-ready smash.
+Meanwhile, ‘Step Down‘ features Joel Little’s signature deceptively simple, laid-back, tropical island sound, but the lyrics are all riled-up punk rock.
+Then there’s the high-octane and guitar-fueled ‘Everybody (feat.
+Azealia Banks)‘ – also produced by Dr. Luke and Cirkut – which is more of a “drive a muscle car down the PCH”-kind of track.

 FOLLOW ELLIPHANT ON